u12206050/react-gutenberg/README.md

 ## Supported/Implemented WP Gutenberg Blocks

-By default the raw `innerHTML` is used to render the block, however in some cases it is more beneficial that the block is built up in React for example the Gallery Block to support lightbox effect.
+By default the raw `innerHTML` is used to render the block, however in some cases it is more beneficial that the block is built up in React for example having a the Gallery component to support lightbox effect.

 ### Common Blocks